-- If the hose end connections are damaged, always replace hoses and tubes.
+If the hose end connections are damaged, always replace the hose or tube.
 Damaged, dented, crushed, or leaking hose fittings restrict oil flow and the operation of the parts being served.
-Fittings showing signs of movement from their original position have failed and must be replaced. - 2.
+Fittings showing signs of movement from their original position have failed and must be replaced.

 Be sure hoses are in good condition.
-If in doubt, replace them. - 3.
-Replace hoses if any of the following occur:
+If in doubt, replace them.

+Replace hoses if any of the following is evident Figure 1-2: